 The Smog Index of this vehicle is 0.34 The Smog index (SI) indicates the relative level of the pollutants emitted by the vehicle.
-The lower the SI, the lower the vehicle's emissions cle to others in the FREE GAS MILEAGE GUIDE available at the dealer.
-HIGHWAY MPG Gas Mileage Information
+The lower the SI, the lower the vehicle's emissions.

+HIGHWAY MPG Gas Mileage Information G 300